lootie/Multitaper.jl/docs/src/m_plotting.md

 * `sigMax` is as above.

-#### Note on coherence plotting

-Note that at the time of this writing, it was impossible to not require Plots.jl as a dependency when using an advanced layoout, so some bonus plotting routines are in Multitaper.jl/src/PlotsRecipes/Coherence_Plot.jl.
+!!!
+Note that at the time of this writing, it was impossible to not require Plots.jl as a dependency when using an advanced layoout, so some bonus plotting routines are in `Multitaper.jl/src/PlotsRecipes/Coherence_Plot.jl`.
 This code can be included on the fly for an even more advanced layout.
 The layout one gets has three axes, one is the transformed MSC, one is the MSC in units from 0 to 1, and the third axes is the significance if the true MSC were zero.

 The main function in this piece of code has the following signature:

 ```
 @recipe function f(h::MTCoherence; siglines = true, msclines = true, sigMax = 4, legtext = false,
         force_ylims = nothing, mscaxis = true, sigaxis = true, jk = true)
 ```

 The `MTCoherence` type input is explanatory (it is as above), but one has the additional keyword arguments as follows

 * `siglines` allows one to put a selected number of horizontal lines on the plot (specifically, `sigMax` number of lines are added)